 Morse code was widely used on ships until the early 1990s.

 The need for a universal distress signal on the seas came quickly after wireless telegraphy was introduced to ships.

-Germans not only helped by creating International Morse Code but also with the promotion of the adoption of the SOS signal internationally.
+Germans helped by creating International Morse Code and also with the promotion of adopting the SOS signal internationally.

 This signal was officially accepted as the standard distress signal for radio use in 1908 and is still used in various ways today.

 It was, of course, created for use with Morse code but has also been used as a written message in the sand and even sent as a message in a bottle.

 Morse Code in WW2